Fabrizio-Caruso/CROSS-LIB/docs/INSTALL.md

 The tool-chain Cross-Lib can be installed on different POSIX-compliant environments.
 It has been tested on:
 - Windows (7, 10) + `Cygwin`
+- Windows Subsystem for Linux
+- MacOS X
 - Linux Ubuntu 18.04 under the Windows Subsystem
 - Linux (KUbuntu 18.04, Lubuntu 21.10)
 - FreeBSD 13.0

 Cross-Lib itself does not require any installation.
-It is just a source library and scripts that is ready to use as is, by just downloading or cloning the content of this repository.
+It is just a source library and scripts that is ready to be used as is, by just downloading or cloning the content of this repository.
 For example you can do it by:

 ```